 2. Put Near Irrigation

 For added convenience, one will want a water source close to their garden.
 If a water source is too far from the garden, one can always go out and purchase a long hose, or you can set up a sprinkler system.
 One will thank themselves for this preparation when you have to go out to the garden and water every day.

 Now that the soil is tilled and the irrigation system is set up, it's time to think about the desired plants for the garden.
 Choose plants that will do well in the particular climate of the garden.
 That includes determining the plant's favorite sun settings, watering times, and temperature.
 Find out their bearing and planting times as well.

 4. How to Plant

 As soon as one acquires the desired plants for their garden, they'll need to transplant them into the main garden area properly.
 When transplanting a plant, always make sure not to disturb the roots.
 Make a hole that's big enough to completely engulf the plant's root structure, leaving an inch or so for extra dirt.
-Most importantly, be sure to give each plant a good watering once transplanted, as this will significantly help reduce the chance of shock.
+Most importantly, give each plant a good watering once transplanted, as this will significantly help reduce the chance of shock.

 For the most part, most plants tend to give their yield, or fruit, toward the end of the year, usually nearing autumn.
-However, plenty of plant varieties, including many types of flowers, bear fruit during summer and sometimes even spring months.
+However, many plant varieties, including many flowers, bear fruit during summer and sometimes even spring months.
 Therefore, one needs to research the plants they intend to grow in their garden.
 Those who live in colder climates may need to look into plants with much earlier bearing seasons, depending on when the first frost hits.
 On the other hand, some plants can stand up to freezing temperatures with no problem.